 Back to Blog

-Once upon a time, there were only two ways to run our project's JavaScript files in the browser - add a script tag and pass a src attribute and a ref to those .js files or add more JS code inline inside the script tags in our index.html.
+Once upon a time, there were only two ways to run our project’s JavaScript files in the browser - add a script tag and pass a src attribute and a ref to those .js files or add more JS code inline inside the script tags in our index.html.
 Those options lead to some problems, in particular, lack of scalability - as your application grows and you have more modules it becomes slower and more burdensome to ship unbundled modules.
-Bottlenecks caused by each JS file needing it's own HTTP request start appearing because of only certain numbers of concurrent requests possible.
+Bottlenecks caused by each JS file needing it’s own HTTP request start appearing because of only certain numbers of concurrent requests possible.
 Not to mention the lack of maintainability because of code thousands of lines long.
-Module bundlers like webpack allow us as developers to address those issues.
+Module bundlers like webpack allow us as developers to address those issues by acting as a static module bundler, creating a dependency graph and combining necessary modules into bundles, which serve as static assets essential for content delivery.

 Webpack takes modules (aka JavaScript files), analyzes their dependencies and generates static assets representing those modules, i.e. you write any module format and webpack in turn allows those modules to work in the browser.